awsdocs/amazon-ecs-developer-guide/doc_source/ecs-arm64.md

 ## Specifying the ARM architecture in your task definition<a name="ecs-arm-specifying"></a>

-To take advantage of the ARM architecture, specify `ARM64` for the `cpuArchitecture` task definition parameter\.
+To use the ARM architecture, specify `ARM64` for the `cpuArchitecture` task definition parameter\.

-The following shows the JSON format for the ARM architecture in a task definition:
+In the following example, the ARM architecture is specified in a task definition\.
+It's in JSON format\.

 ```
 {